IlyaMoskva/phone-booking/README.md

 Characteristics must be taken from FonoAPI project
 In case it's not available (and it is not), implement a workaround.

 Solution is implemented with embedded database H2 to store devices and do tests.
+Table is just one as there is no requirements to have journal.
+Better to separate inventory and using journal to add transactions (take|return) incrementaly.
+And solve issue with initial data.sql load.

-API:
+Booking API:

-GET: /api/v1/book{id}    - borrow device, if available.
+- GET: /api/v1/book{id}    - borrow device, if available.
 Header with username is required to update journal record.
-GET: /api/v1/return/{id} - return device
+- GET: /api/v1/return/{id} - return device

-Inventory management:
+Inventory management API:

-GET: /api/v1/inventory/all.      - return list of all devices
+- GET: /api/v1/inventory/all       - return list of all devices
-GET: /api/v1/inventory/available - return list of all available devices
+- GET: /api/v1/inventory/available - return list of all available devices

-GET: /api/v1/inventory/expose.   - make an attempt to find and populate device details from FonoApi and store it in DB.
+- GET: /api/v1/inventory/expose    - make an attempt to find and populate device details from FonoApi and store it in DB.
 Required device name and optional brand.
-GET: /api/v1/inventory/load      - save device details from request query parameters.
+- GET: /api/v1/inventory/load      - save device details from request query parameters.
 Required device name and optional brand.

+There is no need to delete endpoint, but it's easy to add.